 Credit Suisse did not have a choice.
 The Swiss government, which was shocked by the near-collapse of UBS AG in 2008, moved earlier and more forcefully than other regulators to require banks to rely less on debt funding and more on equity, which can cushion them better against losses.

 Even though Credit Suisse navigated the financial crisis relatively well and received no taxpayer bailouts, executives felt they had to face up to new rules and weaker revenue, and start cutting.
 They focused on slashing areas where their market position was weak and the capital requirements were high, such as commodities trading.

 If they did not make changes, Credit Suisse executives determined that the investment bank's return on equity, a measure of the returns they wring from shareholders' money, would have fallen to 10 percent from 19 percent, an unacceptably low level.
 With the changes, they aim to get returns closer to 17 percent.

 So far, the efforts have paid off - Credit Suisse's investment bank posted a return on capital of 18 percent in the first half of the year, as revenue increased 9 percent, helped by businesses including fixed-income trading.

 "Credit Suisse moved very quickly, to their credit," said analyst Chris Wheeler of Mediobanca.
-"They're getting much bigger bang for their
+"They're getting much bigger bang for their buck," he said.